AJIN1304/BLINKIT_CLONE/README.md

 ## Overview

 Welcome to the Blinkit Clone project!
 Blinkit Clone is a web application that replicates the core design and functionality of the original Blinkit website.
-This project was meticulously crafted using HTML and CSS concepts, with a strong emphasis on responsiveness to ensure an optimal user experience across various devices.
+This project was meticulously crafted using HTML and CSS concepts, with a strong emphasis on responsiveness to ensure an optimal user experience across various devices....

 ## Features